Northern Nevada Correctional Center

 What is the average sale price of horses trained by prison inmates?

 Prices vary widely.
-The starting bid for any wild horse is $150, and the bids have gone as high as $8,200.
-However, the average price is about $800 to $1,000 per animal.
+The starting bid for any saddle-trained wild horse is $150, halter-trained starts at $125.
+The average price ranges from $800 to $1,000 per animal however, the bids have gone as high as $15,000.
 It really depends on how many people are interested in one particular animal.

 How much training do the horses actually have?